saebswaity/saeb_portfoilo3.github.io/_posts/2020-8-8-grayscale-image-to-color.md

-we design nuralnetwork using mobilene architecture by using transfer learning technic
+we design nuralnetwork using mobilenet architecture by using transfer learning technic

 Sample photos that have been tested